MetaMask/core/docs/writing-controllers.md

 >;
 ```

-## Define external action types as one, but do not export them
+## Define, but do not export, a type union for external action types

 A controller may wish to call actions defined by other controllers, and therefore will need to define them in the messenger's allowlist.